D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

-A few years ago, the [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) botnet was talked about because he caused a few major [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_attack) attacks around August 2016.
+A few years ago, the [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) botnet was talked about because it caused a few major [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_attack) attacks around August 2016.
 The author later released the source code on [hackforums](https://hackforums.net/showthread.php?tid=5420472) under the name **Anna-senpai**.
-The source code is now available on [GitHub](https://github.com/jgamblin/Mirai-Source-Code).
+The source code of it is now available on [GitHub](https://github.com/jgamblin/Mirai-Source-Code).

 Mirai botnet included a few innovative ideas that allowed it to spread blazing fast.
 One of them was to use a stateless port scanner.
-Stateless means that no state is kept during port scan and so, no memory needs to be used.
+Stateless means that no state is kept during a port scan, and so, no memory needs to be used.
 This allows even low-spec hardware with few available memory (such as IoT devices) to scan a large number of IPs.

 # TCP Handshake

-If you are unfamiliar with the TCP handshake, I recommend you to read the nice [Wikipedia](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment) article about it.
+If you are unfamiliar with the TCP handshake, I recommend you reading the following [Wikipedia](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment) article about it.
 Here's a small reminder: